From Minor Repairs To Major Replacement

 EPDM Roofing Materials: The Pioneer Of Modern Commercial Roofing Systems

-Before we dive into the difference between the two colors, let’s clarify what EPDM is.
+Before diving into the difference between the two colors, let’s clarify what EPDM is.

 EPDM stands for Ethylene Propylene Diene Monomer, a type of synthetic rubber.
 It’s widely used in flat roofing systems because of its flexibility, weather resistance, and long lifespan.
 EPDM is sold in large sheets or rolls and is either mechanically fastened, fully adhered, or ballasted.